What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 Upgrading metabolic efficiency by improving the quality of protein in chicken feed.

-To do this, the birds take in high-quality proteins, which save energy on feeding and allow more resources to be directed at growth and production.
+To achieve this, the birds consume high-quality proteins, which conserve energy during feeding and enable more resources to be allocated to growth and production.

 The result is that feed conversion is being improved, and birds continue to be healthy.